hashicorp/terraform-provider-aws/website/docs/r/vpn_connection.html.markdown

 Other arguments:

+* `enable_acceleration` - (Optional, Default `false`) Whether the VPN connection uses acceleration.
+Acceleration can only be enabled on VPNs terminated on a Transit Gateway.
 * `static_routes_only` - (Optional, Default `false`) Whether the VPN connection uses static routes exclusively.
 Static routes must be used for devices that don't support BGP.
 * `tags` - (Optional) Tags to apply to the connection.
 * `tunnel1_inside_cidr` - (Optional) The CIDR block of the inside IP addresses for the first VPN tunnel.